magsol/magsol/README.md

 I resolved at that point to start prioritizing my own coding and work back to the kinds of activity levels I had in the mid-2010s and earlier.

-Since then, I've contributed to a few PyData projects (again, usually through private companies; sorry) as well as directly to a couple open source projects (e.g., Mastodon) as time and priorities allow.

 Most of the work I do involves building frameworks composed of existing open source projects, so it is infrequent that I build something worth contributing back to the projects directly, BUT: open source is extraordinarily important to me, and so I'm making time to contribute back even if it's in the form of documentation.

 ### 🌱 I’m currently learning...